What is an apology letter?

 Respected Sir,

-I am very ashamed of myself while writing this apology letter because of behaving in an unprofessional way.
-I have always worked with diligence and never thought of a day when I would put a shame on the name of the organization, I work in.
+I am very ashamed of myself while writing this apology letter because I behaved unprofessionally.
+I have always worked diligently and never thought of a day when I would put shame on the name of the organization I work for.

-I know that there is no justification for bad behavior.
+I know that there is no justification for bad behaviour.
 However, I want to tell you that I am going through a lot of family crises and trying to work through them.
-Additionally, the workload is too much on me these days that was combined with the stress I face at home.
+Additionally, the workload is too much on me these days, combined with the stress I face at home.
 All these combined factors made me act improperly.

 I did not attend the meetings held recently because of an unstable mental state.
 I am so much regretful for all the inconvenience that I caused you and everyone in the company.
 I accept here that I am solely responsible for the wrongdoing and I deserve to be punished for this.

 I know that I made a big mistake.
-However, I am expecting you to forgive me and this is the reason, I am writing you this apology letter.
+However, I am expecting you to forgive me, and this is the reason I am writing you this apology letter.
 I hope that you will accept my apology.
-If you want to have more discussion on this matter, you can call me to meet you.
+If you want to discuss this matter further, you can call me to meet.

 Regards,